contensis/contensis.github.io/api-src/delivery-api/model/dotnet/entry-dotnet.md

 ## Standard properties

 These are the standard properties that all entries have.
-The languageCode property is the indexer for the entry data as an entry can have multiple language variations which can be be edited and versioned independently using the Management API.
+An entry can have multiple language variations, which can be be edited, versioned and published independently.
 In the Delivery API context only a single language variation is available for an entry at any one time.

 ### Entry